mriley-metasolutions/ccna-build-observe-break-fix/routing/lab-02-rip-routing/rip-routing-lab-guide.md

 R1(config-router)# exit
 ```

-> **Key concept — the `network` command in RIP:** Unlike OSPF, RIP's `network` command takes a **classful** network address with no wildcard mask.
+> **Key concept — the `network` command in RIP:** Unlike the 'network' command in OSPF, RIP's `network` command takes a **classful** network address with no wildcard mask.
 When you enter `network 10.0.0.0`, RIP enables itself on *every* interface whose IP falls within the 10.0.0.0/8 range.
 This is less precise than OSPF and occasionally surprises people — it's worth understanding the difference.

 ### Step 2 — Configure RIPv2 on R2